TzuriLabs/awesome-cloud-computing/.github/pull_request_template.md

 Please include a summary of the changes and the related issue.

-Please include a summary of the changes and the related issue.

 ## Type of change

 Please check all options that are relevant.